Neon Fox Neon Fox

 It is important to distinguish between the privacy rights of callers/end-users (individuals whose data is processed) and subscribers (our business customers):

-Callers/End-Users (individuals calling Dialbox customers, attending Wrapi events, or using KioTalk systems):
+Callers/End-Users (individuals calling Dialbox customers, attending Wrapi events):

-- Have the right to be informed that their call is being recorded and that they are speaking with an AI system (Dialbox customers must provide this disclosure)
+• Have the right to be informed that their call is being recorded (Dialbox customers must provide recording disclosure per Canadian law) and that they are speaking with an AI system (AI disclosure is a recommended best practice)

-Subscribers (our business customers using Dialbox, Wrapi, or KioTalk):
+Subscribers (our business customers using Dialbox or Wrapi):

 Important: If you are a business customer using our B2B services, you are the data controller for any personal information collected from your callers, customers, or end-users.
 You must ensure that you have appropriate legal bases, consents, and privacy notices in place before collecting personal information through our Services.
 We will assist you in fulfilling your obligations as the data processor, but ultimate responsibility for compliance with privacy laws rests with you as the data controller.